in the hospital waste management is one of the most considers part for safety for patient,environment and health care worker

 Requirements for Waste Management

-The hospital uses color coded bins for waste segrigation
+The hospital uses colour-coded bins for waste segregation

 - Black bin with liner